How to buy Emperor Energy (EMP) shares

-Emperor Energy Limited is an oil & gas e&p business based in Australia.
-Emperor Energy shares (EMP) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.029 – a decrease of 6.45% over the previous week.
-Emperor Energy has a trailing 12-month revenue of around $696.
+Emperor Energy is an oil & gas e&p business based in Australia.
+Emperor Energy shares (EMP) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Emperor Energy has a market cap (total outstanding shares value) of $7.9 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Emperor Energy